Eluinhost/UberHardcore/README.md

 ### Creeper

-- Explodes a short time after it's death (even if it died by exploding, gives particle effect warning)
+- Explodes a short time after it's death (gives particle effect warning) does not trigger if the creeper dies by exploding

 ### Rabbit